 For the scenes where William Holden, Jack Hawkins, Geoffrey Horne and the native girls had to wade through swamps, they were wading through specially created ones.
 The real swamps in Ceylon were deemed to be too dangerous.
 Nevertheless, the leeches in the recreated swamps were real.

-The film's story was loosely based on a true World War II incident, and the real-life character of Lieutenant Colonel Philip Toosey.
-One of a number of Allied POW's, Toosey was in charge of his men from late 1942 through May 1943 when they were ordered to build two Kwai River bridges in Burma (one of steel, one of wood), to help move Japanese supplies and troops from Bangkok to Rangoon.
-In reality, the actual bridge took 8 months to build (rather than two months), and they were actually used for two years, and were only destroyed two years after their construction - in late June 1945.
-The memoirs of the real Colonel Nicholson were compiled into a 1991 book by Peter Davies, entitled "The Man Behind the Bridge".
+The film's story was loosely based on a true World War II incident, and the real-life character of Lt.
+Col. Philip Toosey.
+One of a number of Allied POWs, Toosey was in charge of his men from late 1942 through May 1943 when they were ordered to build two Kwai River bridges in Burma (one of steel, one of wood), to help move Japanese supplies and troops from Bangkok to Rangoon.
+In reality, the actual bridge took eight months to build (rather than two months), and they were actually used for two years--they were destroyed in an Allied bombing raid in late June of 1945.
+Toosey's memoirs were compiled into a 1991 book by Peter Davies, entitled "The Man Behind the Bridge".

-Around the time that he was offered The Bridge on the River Kwai (1957), David Lean had little money and was very much in need of a new project.
+Around the time that he was offered this film, David Lean had little money--he was in the midst of a financially ruinous divorce--and was very much in need of a new project.
 He was contracted for $150,000 to be paid in installments.
 As soon as he signed, Lean borrowed $2000 from Columbia Pictures to get his teeth fixed.

 When William Holden first arrived on the set, he was greeted with crew complaints regarding David Lean's attitude.
 Holden immediately responded like a sports coach corralling his team and gave a rousing speech about how they all knew the quality of the script and director.